dgcamacho/so2021/exercises/sheet7.md

 Use that type to create the vector.
 (Mathematically, the coefficients must be from a *ring* `R`, e.g. a *field* or a *quotient ring*).

-The argument type to the polynomial `$x$` must be an *R-Algebra*, i.e. something that can be multiplied with the coefficients.
+The argument type to the polynomial $`x`$ must be an *R-Algebra*, i.e. something that can be multiplied with the coefficients.
 Fix this type in the class as well, i.e. `using value_type = CONCRETE_TYPE;`.

 For simplicity here, we use `double` for both.
 Later we will learn, how to make both flexible, by using placeholders /